jihoonakang/pyBaram_xccels/doc/src/user_guide.rst

     `float`

-3. CpTf --- Free-stream enthalpy .
-It should be defined when Sutherland law is used.

-    `float`

-4. Pr --- Prandtl number.
+3. Pr --- Prandtl number.
 It should be defined for viscous simulation.
    For conventional air, :math:`Pr=0.72`.

     `float`

-5. Prt --- Turbulent Prandtl number.
+4. Prt --- Turbulent Prandtl number.
 It should be defined for turbulent simulation.
    For conventional air, :math:`Prt=0.9`.

     `float`